jeeva-jose/UdacityJJ/README.md

 -	AutoML is the right architecture to deal with complex model predication.

 ## Future work
 Looking for low code no code platform and plus customization.
 Make sure the data preparation, data quality, data validation and accuracy for the prediction.
-Auto suggest the compute power
+Auto suggest the compute power.

-      The following criteria can create a better model:
+- The following criteria can create a better model:
      - Given that the data provided is sufficient to make predictions
       - Run multiple algorithms to predict a better model with less compute
       - The auto-tune can reduce manual effort.
-     - It is essential for the pipeline to detect early problems such as data issues, parameter changes that save computation and increase model           accuracy
+      - It is essential for the pipeline to detect early problems such as data issues, parameter changes that save computation and increase model accuracy.